rahul-kgupta/rahul-kgupta.github.io/index.md

 Honors and Awards
 ------
+- **ABB Research Award 2025** with a prize of CHF 10,000 for excellent doctoral work in the fields of energy technology (once in two years)
 - **Swiss National Science Foundation Postdoc Mobility Grant** for postdoctoral stay at Georgia Tech [Link](https://data.snf.ch/grants/person/835659).
 - **EPFL PhD thesis Distinction in Electrical Engineering 2023** (awarded to the 8% best PhD theses of each EPFL Doctoral Programme).